Have the short, sharp Spear's newsletter delivered to your inbox each week

 Academic results are consistently excellent, and beyond preparing for GCSEs and A-Levels, pupils can embark on a programme of general cultural studies, ‘embrac[ing] the idea of learning for its own sake’.
 They can also play sports – cricket has a long and distinguished history at the school – pursue the arts or participate in a number of extracurricular activities, clubs and societies.

 Winchester is a full boarding school for boys, with day places available – for boys and girls – in the Sixth Form only.
-From September 2026, girls will welcomed to board in Sixth Form.
+From September 2026, girls will be welcomed to board in Sixth Form.

 Academics